swirldev/swirl_courses/README.md

 #### Beginner

-- R Programming
+- **R Programming**: The basics of programming in R
-- Data Analysis
+- **R Programming Alt**: Same as the original, but modified slightly for in-class use
+- **Data Analysis**: Basic ideas in statistics and data visualization
-- Mathematical Biostatistics Boot Camp
+- **Mathematical Biostatistics Boot Camp**: One- and two-sample t-tests, power, and sample size
-- Open Intro
+- **Open Intro**: A very basic introduction to statistics, data analysis, and data visualization

 #### Intermediate

-- Regression Models
+- **Regression Models**: The basics of regression modeling in R

 #### Advanced